-Dimensional analysis is a powerful tool for understanding the interpretation of hydrologic variables, and the reporting of dimensions is fairly common in the hydrologic literature.
-Also, dimensional analysis is a powerful tool for checking the validity of mathematical calculations, which is why carrying units through calculations is so important in applied mathematics.
-If adept at dimensional analysis, mistakes in mathematical derivations or calculations can quickly become obvious.
+Dimensional analysis is a powerful tool for understanding the interpretation of hydrologic variables and calculations, and the reporting of dimensions of variables is a common practice in the hydrologic literature.
+Also, dimensional analysis is a useful tool for checking the validity of mathematical calculations, which is why carrying units through calculations is so important to the best practices of applied mathematics.
+Mistakes in mathematical derivations or calculations are often quickly made obvious by the application of dimensional analysis, even when you may be unfamiliar with the nature of the equations being applied.

-Through this class, attention to the dimensionality of variables will greatly enhance the logic of the quantitative material we will review.
+Through this class, attention to the dimensionality of variables will strongly aid in following the logic of the quantitative material we will review.
 Dimensional analysis allows equations to simply make sense, rather than having to memorize them.
-The goal is to take your mathematical ability to the next step, where equations and algebra are a language for communicating theory, and not just tools for calculating numbers.
+The goal is to take your ability to apply mathematics and quantitative reasoning to the next level, where equations and algebra are a language for communicating theory and not just tools for calculating numbers.

 Units do not define dimensions.
 In fact, the relationship is quite the opposite.
 You have to know the dimensions of a variable before you can decide on the appropriate units for a number to evaluate it.
 The following reviews the relationship between units and dimensions (5:05 min).

-Many hydrologic variables are normalized to area for various reasons.
-Let's review how we make sense of area-specific precipitation volumes and intensities, leaving us with length or length per time as the simplified dimensions of area-normalized volume or volumetric flux (3:34 min).
+Many hydrologic variables are normalized to area for more transferable interpretation.
+Let's review how we make sense of the volume or intensity of precipitation normalized to the area over which the precipitation is occurring.
+This normalization will leave us with the perhaps more familiar length or length per time quantifications of precipitation using simplified dimensions of area-normalized volume or volumetric flux (3:34 min).

 A combination of variables with interrelated dimensions compose the reference frames that characterize our conceptual models of hydrologic systems.
 We will need some more fundamental dimensions that ultimately allow us to think about the energy states that allow us to predict how water moves through these systems (4:43 min).

-The derivation of Sir Isaac Newton's definition of energy is critical to understanding how matter affects other matter adjacent to it, due to phenomena like gravitational mechanics or thermodynamics.
+The derivation of Sir Isaac Newton's definition of energy is critical to understanding how matter has potential to affect other matter adjacent to it, due to phenomena like gravitational mechanics or thermodynamics.
 A review of basic Newtonian mechanics will help clarify how more complex dimensions of velocity, acceleration, and force are derived from the fundamental dimensions of mass, length, and time (5:09 min).

-In combination with a firm grasp on algebra, dimensional analysis is critical to intuitive understanding of applied mathematics.
+Dimensional analysis combined with a firm grasp of algebra defines the two primary skills critical to intuitive understanding of applied mathematics.
 With practice, these skills make it easy to spot mistakes both in calculations (working units through the algebra) as well as derivations.
 (2:00 min).

 Many scientists are first introduced to dimensional analysis via training in the manipulation of units.
 Let's review the "unit factor" method of unit conversion to understand how it is related to dimensional analysis.
 Unit factors are basically dimensionless ratios that allow unambiguous organization of the translation of linearly related scales.
 This video also gives a brief practical example of using the equation editor in Word to show your mathematical work with a professional presentation (8:02 min).